PrefectHQ/prefect/docs/guides/automations.md

         additional features are available

 ## Prerequisites
-Please have the following before completing the guide:
+Please have the following before exploring the guide:
 - Python installed
 - Prefect installed (follow the installation guide)
 - You can sign up for a forever free Prefect Cloud account